Free Shipping on $75+ Orders

-Rough Country vs TeraFlex
+Jeep SuspensionRough Country vs TeraFlex Side-by-Side

 The Rough Country vs TeraFlex debate is one of the most common discussions in the Jeep community.
-Both brands are Jeep-focused suspension specialists, but they target different segments of the market with distinct philosophies on lift kit design and pricing.
+Whether you search "Rough Country vs TeraFlex" or "TeraFlex vs Rough Country," you're asking the same fundamental question: should you go budget-friendly or premium for your Jeep Wrangler lift kit?
+Both brands are Jeep-focused suspension specialists, but they target different segments of the market with distinct philosophies on lift kit design, component quality, and pricing.

 Rough Country